RobinChen121/robinchen121.github.io-12/_posts/2016-08-29-example-post-three.md

 feature_image: "https://picsum.photos/2560/600?image=733"
 image: "https://picsum.photos/2560/600?image=733"
 ---

+Recently, I am reading the paper "Dynamic Inventory Management with Cash Flow Constraints" from Xiuli Chao, et. al (2008).
+During the deductions of the proofs by myself, there is a query that I can not understand.

 A pot still is a type of still used in distilling spirits such as whisky or brandy.
 Heat is applied directly to the pot containing the wash (for whisky) or wine (for brandy).
 This is called a batch distillation (as opposed to a continuous distillation).